James527/piq_mapper/README.md

 # piq_mapper
 Social-emotion mapping for you and your friends.

-pi·quan·cy (noun)
-a pleasantly sharp and appetizing flavor.
+pi·quan·cy (noun): a pleasantly sharp and appetizing flavor.